Rpc

 When using it, developers first need to define a .proto

-file containing message structures and RPC services.
+file in which the message structures and RPC services are defined.
 For example, rpc.proto

 :